sudeshnadutta/EDA-on-IPL-Data/README.md

 - Winning margin
 - Umpires

-On the other hand 'deliveries' dataset gives information ball by ball for every match played during 2008 - 2018.
+On the other hand 'deliveries' dataset gives ball by ball information on every match played during 2008 - 2018.
 In a nutshell it provides information on the following
 - Runs scored per ball
 - Extras by bowlers/fielding team
 - Wickets taken